d1024choi/QCNetonETD/README.md

 ## 1.Convert Argoverse2-type dataset into QCNet-compatible one

 Initially, you are given two sets, one for training ('train' folder) and the other for test ('test_masked' folder).
-Convert scene sample files in the folders to QCNet-compatible ones with 'argoverse2_to_qcnet_format.py' in https://github.com/d1024choi/ETRITrajPredChallenage.
+Convert scene sample files in the folders to QCNet-compatible ones using 'argoverse2_to_qcnet_format.py' in https://github.com/d1024choi/ETRITrajPredChallenage.

 ## 2.Split Dataset